sartoriusrex/portfolio-v2/readme.md

-# Portfolio version 2.0
+# Portfolio version 3.0

-Made using ejs, webpack, sass and minimal javascript to source and lazy load images and some links.
+Made using ejs, webpack, sass and minimal javascript.
 Deployed via netlify, which also handles form submissions.
-Simply and fast.
+Simple and fast.
+Most of the work was in the configuration with Webpack.

+## Change log

+### 20/09/20

+- Add support for multiple pages with chunked js and css files via HtmlWebpackPlugin and MiniCssExtractPlugin

-## Last Update: 09/09/20
+### 09/09/20

 - Update dependencies and packages after migrating to new work station
 - Update Technology and skills section to add Docker